 Running backs coach Al Washington talks to Jayme Parker about the success of the Eagles' run game

-Entering his eighth year coaching, his third at Boston College and his second as running backs coach
+Entering his ninth year coaching, his fourth at Boston College and his third as running backs coach

 Coached a running backs corps that contributed to an Eagle rushing attack that averaged 212.5 yards per game, a mark good for second in the Atlantic Coast Conference and 20th among all teams in college football; the average was a 121.5-yard spike from the previous season's average, marking the largest one-year improvement in ACC history

-Instrumental to a program that achieved seven wins in 2013 and advanced to the AdvoCare v100 Independence Bowl on the heels of a 2-10 campaign in 2012; the five-win improvement tied for fourth-best in the FBS
+Instrumental to a program that achieved back-to-back, seven-win seasons in 2013 and 2014 and advanced to the 2013 AdvoCare v100 Independence Bowl and the 2014 New Era Pinstripe Bowl on the heels of a 2-10 campaign in 2012; the five-win improvement from 2012 to 2013 tied for fourth-best in the FBS

 Returned to his alma mater as assistant defensive line and assistant special teams coach in 2012